sudheerj/Linux-cheat-sheet/README.md

     Example:
     vi first.txt
    ```
-   Let's see how do you create file, entre the content and leave the CLI by saving the changes.
+   Let's see how do you create file, enter the content and leave the CLI by saving the changes.
    1. Create a new file named `first.txt`
    2. Press `i` to enter the insert mode
    3. Enter the text "Hello World!"